 3.1 Selección de herramientas & Parámetros de corte

-- Tasa de alimentación: Smaller feed rates (P.EJ., 0.1 mm/rev vs. 0.3 mm/vuelta) reduce the distance between tool paths, minimizing surface irregularities.
+- Tasa de alimentación: Smaller feed rates (p.ej., 0.1 mm/rev vs. 0.3 mm/vuelta) reduce the distance between tool paths, minimizing surface irregularities.

 3.2 Workpiece Material Properties

-3.3 Técnicas de postprocesamiento
+3.3 Técnicas de posprocesamiento

 Post-processing can further improve surface roughness, but note its impact on dimensional tolerances:

-- Pulido: Reduces Ra by 50–70% (P.EJ., de 1.6 μm a 0.4 μm) but may slightly reduce part size.
+- Pulido: Reduces Ra by 50–70% (p.ej., de 1.6 μm to 0.4 µm) but may slightly reduce part size.

 4. Yigu Technology’s Perspective on CNC Processing Surface Roughness